 184.108.40.206 Security Identifiers (SIDs)

-The SID, as specified in [MS-DTYP] section 2.4.2, is an account identifier.
+The security identifier (SID), as specified in [MS-DTYP] section 2.4.2, is an account identifier.
 It is variable in length and encapsulates the hierarchical notion of issuer and identifier.
 It consists of a 6-byte identifier authority field that is followed by one to fourteen 32-bit subauthority values and ends in a single 32-bit relative identifier (RID).
-An example of a two-subauthority SID is shown in the following figure.
+The following diagram shows an example of a two-subauthority SID.

 Figure 2: Windows SID with subauthorities